 10 Tips for dating after divorce or separation

-Dating after divorce can be a daunting experience, especially if it has been a long time since you were last in the dating scene.
+Dating after a separation, especially a divorce, can be a daunting experience.
+Especially if it’s been a long time since you were last on the dating scene.
 However, it can also be an exciting opportunity to meet new people and start a new chapter in your life.
-Here are some tips for dating after divorce:
+Here are some of our top tips to help you begin a new:

 Tip 1: Take your time